cvcal/NoteMatrix-project-notebook/November 23.md

 just going to include the instrument files I decide I need in my project.
 This process took about an hour, making sure everything worked, and I spent another hour messing around with the "Make it go Bing" tutorial and the instruments, to get a better idea of how JMusic works.
 That's ~4 hours so far.

 I spent some time in class reading JMusic documentation and beginning to build the skeleton of my Grid class, so that I have a better idea of what aspects of JMusic I need to focus on, what I will need.
+I also spent a good two to three hours more on the tutorials, particularly messing with midi instruments as a very simple way to get instruments for a trial version.

 ## Post-critique summary